google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 > $$ RMSE = \sqrt{\frac{1}{n} \sum_{n=1}^{n}(y_{i} - \hat{y_{i}})^{2}} $$

 <!--
 The root mean squared error is simply the square root of the mean squared error.
-This adjusts the units of the error back to the units of the target, which makes model quality much easier to reason about.
+It adjusts the units of the error back to the units of the target, which makes model quality much easier to reason about.

-For instance, if you have a model that predicted housing prices and it had an RMSE of 10,000, would that model be good or bad?
-Since houses cost in the hundreds-of-thousands - if not millions - of dollars, an error of $10,000 doesn't seem too bad.
+For instance, if you have a model that predicted housing prices, and it had an RMSE of 10,000, would that model be good or bad?
+Since houses cost in the hundreds of thousands -- if not millions -- of dollars, an error of $10,000 doesn't seem too bad.

-What about a model that predicted average global temperatures in celsius that had an RMSE of 8?
-Although 8 is much smaller than 10,000, an 8 degrees celsius change is a big deal in terms of average temperatures.
-THus, 8 is probably not an acceptable RMSE for this model.
+What about a model that predicted average global temperatures in Celsius that had an RMSE of 8?
+Although 8 is much smaller than 10,000, an 8 degrees Celsius change is a big deal in terms of average temperatures.
+Thus, 8 is probably not an acceptable RMSE for this model.
 -->

 ---